astrofrog/blog-source/content/2015-04-26-2015-survey-results.md

 Python versions are available and aren't yet aware of which versions are the latest.
 Furthermore, I suspect most Python courses/workshops still use Python 2.
 But this is all wrong – we should be teaching new users to use Python 3!
 New users won't thank you if you teach them Python 2 and they have to migrate all their scripts to Python 3 in a few years...
-I would strongly encourage any of you involved in teaching Python to switch now to using Python 3, *even if you don't use it yourself* (for my part, I teach a [Python course](http://mpia.de/~robitaille/PY4SCI_SS_2015) which uses Python 3.4 at the University of Heidelberg, and everything has gone very smoothly!)
+I would strongly encourage any of you involved in teaching Python to switch now to using Python 3, *even if you don't use it yourself* (I teach a [Python course](http://mpia.de/~robitaille/PY4SCI_SS_2015) which uses Python 3.4 at the University of Heidelberg, and everything has gone very smoothly!)

 One final suggestion I have is that we start holding Python 3 'migration clinics', where we can help users convert their code to be Python 3-compatible, and help them get set up with Python 3, either as a secondary installation, or a primary one.
 We can also teach users how to write code that is Python 2 and 3-compatible, using e.g. the ``__future__`` imports, as well as libraries like [six](https://pypi.python.org/pypi/six).